amezmo/docs/caching/index.md

 -  When a page is cached, the cached version will served for up to 24 hours.
     See ways of [purging the cache](/docs/caching/purging) for more information.
 - Caching has an aggregate size limit of 256MB.
-- Only `GET` requests are canidates for caching.
+- Only `GET` requests are candidates for caching.

 ## Use cases